Nestallum/Jupyter_Notebook_Installation_Tutorial/README.md

 # Jupyter Notebook Installation Tutorial

 This repository aims to simplify the process of downloading and installing Jupyter Notebook, an interactive computing platform in the Python language.
-Whether you are a beginner or an experienced user, our detailed instructions guide you through the setup of your Jupyter Notebook environment.
+Whether you are a beginner or an experienced user, those detailed instructions guide you through the setup of your Jupyter Notebook environment.
 The guide covers both Anaconda and standalone installations.
 Additionally, I provide instructions on how to apply themes to enhance the appearance of your Jupyter Notebook interface.

 ## Python
 To use Jupyter Notebook, you'll need Python installed on your machine.